 I guess you could say I have always been around kids.
 That is why when I had my first child, nick-named “Sweet Pea” when he was just the bump in the belly, it was natural that I would make his first foods.
 Then along came “Jujube” & “Cocoa Bean” which made me more determined than ever to find the healthiest and most nutritious food and snacks for my children.

 I have looked at what is available as snacks for toddlers & kids and do not like the large quantities of sugar and salt that I see.
 I am also a big proponent of no-wheat for young children, I do not feel it is good for their gut and, like many high allergen foods, should be avoided until their stomach has fully developed.
 That is why I created Wheat-Free Teething Biscuits and the Toddler Protein Bar.
 Not to be excluded we have recently developed a LACTATION bar for mama’s in need.
 Upset by what I saw in the “News Media” about Lactation Cookies (basically giving a new mom a cookie, with a few key ingredients that could possible help milk supply), I knew that I could do better.
 My Aunt Joan and I went into the kitchen, and tested out on a group of women struggling with milk production, and viola, the Lactation Bar was developed.
 Packed full of healthy good for you ingredients containing protein, potassium and ingredients that have been known to help in milk production like Oat, Flax and Fenugreek.
-Currently we are working on a recipe for morning sickness, gut issues or people going through chemo-therapy, called Queasy Thins!
+We now proudly offer Queasy Thins, a thin bar for morning sickness, gut issues or people going through chemo-therapy!